cdli-gh/conjoint-parsing/README.md

-# conjoint-parsing
-Experiments on conjoint parsing of Sumerian morphology and dependency syntax
+# Experiments on conjoint parsing of Sumerian morphology and dependency syntax

+To a large extent, Sumerian clausal syntax is morphologically expressed at the verb, e.g., in polypersonal agreement and dimensional affixes (that indicate semantic roles other than direct arguments).
+This information, even though incomplete due to idiosyncrasies of the writing system and spelling conventions) is essential for parsing, because it helps to disambiguate the attachment of nominal arguments.
+Similarly, nominal inflection indicates the grammatical role of the inflected noun, but also that of its parent(s).
+For successful dependency parsing, it is thus beneficial to perform conjoint parsing for/disambiguation of inflectional morphology and syntactic dependencies.

+In this repository, we gather training, test and gold data, code for training and evaluating parsers, and scripts for data preprocessing and evaluation.